SwyserCo/TheScout/.bu/prd.md

 ## Introduction

 The Scout is a compact, sensor-rich device designed for home security and automation.
-This PRD defines the foundational firmware and MQTT integration required to connect The Scout to Home Assistant, enabling sensor data publishing, relay control, and user feedback via LEDs and buzzer.
+This PRD defines the foundational firmware and MQTT integration required to connect The Scout to Home Assistant, enabling sensor data publishing, alarm logic, relay control, and user feedback via LEDs and buzzer.
 The goal is to create a plug-and-play experience for users while maintaining reliability and responsiveness.

 ## Goals

 - Enable seamless integration with Home Assistant via MQTT auto-discovery.
+- Provide real-time sensor data and alarm triggering logic.
 - Support easy Wi-Fi setup using WiFiManager.
 - Offer clear user feedback through LEDs and buzzer.
 - Allow control of a physical relay for automating dumb devices.